andrei572/samples/readme.md

 ### Notes:

-- I wrote the content of the page from scratch.
+- I wrote the content from scratch.
 - To get the information, I interviewed the development team members, referenced internal documentation (wiki), and played with the API calls.
 - The document was SME- and peer-reviewed.
 - The development team provided the C# code samples.